 What Should Be Included in a Content Marketing Analytics Dashboard?

 Content marketing analytics is complex.
 It goes beyond site analytics and gets more granular.
 A good content marketing dashboard should be more than the number of posts you’re publishing for your clients and the number of website sessions.
 Content analytics should be looking at the content itself, as well as the impact it is having on your client’s bottom line.

 Although many marketers focus content marketing exclusively on the SEO value, there are many other ways that content marketing helps support your client's business, and they should all be highlighted in a complete content marketing dashboard.

-A content marketing analytics dashboard should allow you to:
+A content and digital marketing analytics dashboard should allow you to: